TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC tool that rebuilds ELF from decrypted modules' segments.
 To be used after using vitaDecrypt or vDump.

-* Credits: zecoxao for the tutorial (how to rebuild ELF from decrypted segments and original SELF)
+* Credits: zecoxao for the tutorial (how to rebuild ELF from decrypted segments and original SELF), vitasdk for vita-make-fself

 vDump
 ---